The best grass trimmers in 2026 - as tested by our experts

 What are the key features to look out for?

-Before you buy think about the following :
+Before you buy, think about the following :

 - Cutting head.
 The cutting head is the most important feature on a trimmer.
 It should be adjustable, so you can change the angle of the cut to cope with inclines and fiddly jobs.
 In most models, the head turns 90°, so you can trim along the edges of paths and flowerbeds.
-In the very best models, the cutting head also has wheels to help guide along edges and support the weight of the trimmer.
+In the very best models, the cutting head also has wheels to help guide along edges and support the weight of the trimmer

 - Adjustable shaft.
-The best trimmers have a telescopic shaft, so you change the height to suit you.
+The best trimmers have a telescopic shaft, so you can change the height to suit you.
 In some models, the shaft is angled rather than straight to help you manoeuvre into tricky spots.
-If space is an issue, it’s also helpful if you can break down the shaft and cutting head after use for storage.
+If space is an issue, it’s also helpful if you can break down the shaft and cutting head after use for storage

 - Line feed and blade replacements.
 It’s useful if a blade trimmer comes with spare blades, so you don’t run out if one breaks in the middle of a job.
 You should be able to get a new spool of line for a line trimmer or replace the whole head.
-With both types it's helpful if the spare blades or line can be stored on the tool.
+With both types, it's helpful if the spare blades or line can be stored on the tool

 - Handle types.
 There are two types of trimmer handles.
 The most common is a round, circular handle on the shaft of the trimmer, called a loop handle.
 It makes the trimmer easy and comfortable to control, and on the best models, it can be slid up and down the shaft, so you can adjust it to your height.
 Alternatively, there are ‘steer’ handles - two handles rather than a loop.
-These offer more control and let you use a comfortable scything motion when you cut, but they take up room, and can be a little more expensive.
-They’re also far more common on brush cutters and petrol trimmers than electric or cordless trimmers, so you might not find steer handles on many domestic models.
+These offer more control and let you use a comfortable scything motion when you cut, but they take up room and can be a little more expensive.
+They’re also far more common on brush cutters and petrol trimmers than electric or cordless trimmers, so you might not find steer handles on many domestic models

 - Straps and safety harnesses.
 A shoulder strap or safety harness is an excellent bonus feature.
-It takes some of the weight of the tool, making it more comfortable to use, and also helps balance it, for better manoeuvrability and a more precise cut.
+It takes some of the weight of the tool, making it more comfortable to use, and also helps balance it, for better manoeuvrability and a more precise cut

 - Bump guard.
 Some trimmers have metal guards on the head, called bump guards, which prevent the trimmer from cutting beyond a certain point.
-This protects your garden, as it stops you from nicking a tree or garden furniture but it also protects your trimmer line or blades by preventing them from catching on a fence or wall and breaking.
-The best bump guards can be adjusted, so you can control how closely you cut.
+This protects your garden, as it stops you from nicking a tree or garden furniture, but it also protects your trimmer line or blades by preventing them from catching on a fence or wall and breaking.
+The best bump guards can be adjusted, so you can control how closely you cut

 How we tested grass trimmers

 We tested a range of grass trimmers, putting them through their paces on lawn edges, sloped areas and big and small gardens.
-They were assessed according to the following criteria with equal marks attributed to each:
+They were assessed according to the following criteria, with equal marks attributed to each:

 - Preparation.
 Assessed how easy the grass trimmers were to assemble, how long this took and if any extra tools were needed, and how easy the instructions are to use.
 We also looked at how easy and quick it was to charge the batteries and store the trimmers.

 - Handling.
-Looked at comfort, weight, balance and grip, including features like a safety button, the runtime, and noise.
+Looked at comfort, weight, balance and grip, including features like a safety button, the runtime, and noise

 - Performance.
 Focused on blade shape and material, cutting width and efficiency, and smoothness and precision of cut.
-We also assessed power and any extra functionality.
+We also assessed power and any extra functionality

 - Value for Money.
-Considered all of the above plus any special features, RRP and warranty.
+Considered all of the above, plus any special features, RRP and warranty

-For more information on our testing process, see How We Review.
+For more information on our testing process, see How we review

-This review was last updated in September 2024.
+This review was last updated in January 2026.
 We apologise if anything has changed in price or availability.